• Skip to primary navigation

 Dusting is a task that creeps up on everyone.
 One day you’ll notice your house looks like it was hit with dust bunnies.

-Dusting seems simple, but is helping them learn they can work and play at the same time.
+Dusting seems simple, but it helps them learn they can work and play at the same time.
 It helps them realize cleaning doesn’t have to be boring.

 6. Clean the Bathroom